franklinqin0/blog/docs/algo/sparse-matrix-multiplication.md

 ### HashMap (REDO)

-We can also use a HashMap instead of list to store the mappings from indices to nonzero values.
+We can also use a hashmap instead of list to store the mappings from indices to nonzero values.

 The time and space complexities are also both squared.